-Once you have selected the Automatic option, you will be able to turn on Control Group testing and set the proportion of users that should be part of the control group -- as in the image below, where a random 20% of the target audience users will not see this Chameleon Tour.
+Once you have selected the Announcement option, you will be able to turn on Control Group testing and set the proportion of users that should be part of the control group -- as in the image below, where a random 20% of the target audience users will not see this Chameleon Tour.

 Every user identified by Chameleon is automatically assigned a random number ("Testing ID" property) with a value between 0 and 100.
 This value is persistent for each user and can be leveraged for targeting and experimentation.

 To select a control group, Chameleon randomly chooses a number between 0-100 as the start of the range for the group.
 The size of the group will determine the end range for the group (including going back to 0 after 100.)
 The corresponding users within this range will form the group.